 Coronavirus (COVID-19) Information

-With the health and safety of the Seminole State community as our top priority, the College is implementing its plan for a phased reopening for Fall Term 2020.
+With the health and safety of the Seminole State community as our top priority, the College is continuing its return to campus in Spring 2021.

 The health of our college community is our highest priority.
 College leaders are monitoring the situation and are taking proactive steps for protection and prevention.
 The College also has emergency operations plans and a procedure for communicable diseases already in place.